“Significans Automation Creates Fully Automated E-commerce Platform for Boxes Inc.”

 Significans creates automated workflow for profitable online platform

 For Boxes Inc., Significans delivered results that offer a clear path to a profitable business.
 “Without automation this would not be worth doing.
 If you go the manual route, the costs associated with it wouldn’t even put you in the same market as everyone else that’s doing it.”

 – Tim Korte Chief Communication Officer, Boxes Inc.

-Boxes Inc., based in St. Louis, Missouri, is a large, multi-line organization that produces printed and litho-laminated corrugated products, including industrial shipping and packagingproducts.
-It supplies large retailers directly or through third party distributors, and counts well-known brands such Walmart, Walgreens, Sams, and Cosco as clients.
+Boxes Inc., based in St. Louis, Missouri, is a large, multi-line organization that produces printed and litho-laminated corrugated products, including industrial shipping and packaging products.
+It supplies large retailers directly or through third-party distributors, and counts well-known brands such Walmart, Walgreens, Sams, and Costco as clients.

 In 2018, it decided to launch an e-commerce platform offering custom packaging, beverage container, POP displays and signage products.
 “We spoke to other e-commerce operators and we understood that in order to make this venture work we had to automate it as much as possible,” says Tim Korte, Chief Information Officer.
 “We wanted to go from order intake to the press without anyone touching the job.
 We didn’t want someone to manually lay out artwork on the board or verify that it was correct.”

 Korte says they also needed an order-tracking system that told managers where each job was in the production process, created an expected shipping date, and showed a tracking number.